Space-Eternity-3/SE3-Website/docs/DatapackInfo/DatapackInfo.md

 ----------------------------------------

-Datapacks are used to change in-game rules, when playing SE3 starts being boring.
+Datapacks are used to change in-game rules, when playing SE3 starts to get boring.

 ## Contents